Challenges faced by Indian startups

 • Make use of online and social media platforms: Startups can use online job boards and social media to attract and hire skilled workers from across the country.

-• Take part in work fairs and systems administration occasions: New businesses can go to work fairs and systems administration occasions to meet expected applicants and assemble associations with industry experts.
+• Participate in work fairs and IT events: New businesses can attend work fairs and IT events to meet potential candidates and establish connections with industry experts.

 • Provide professional development and training: Employees can benefit from training and professional development programs offered by startups to enhance their skills and retain them over time.